urfave/cli/.github/ISSUE_TEMPLATE/v1-bug-report.md

 - [ ] Are you running the latest v1 release?
 The list of releases is [here](https://github.com/urfave/cli/releases).
 - [ ] Did you check the manual for your release?
 The v1 manual is [here](https://github.com/urfave/cli/blob/main/docs/v1/manual.md).
 - [ ] Did you perform a search about this problem?
-Here's the [Github guide](https://help.github.com/en/github/managing-your-work-on-github/using-search-to-filter-issues-and-pull-requests) about searching.
+Here's the [GitHub guide](https://help.github.com/en/github/managing-your-work-on-github/using-search-to-filter-issues-and-pull-requests) about searching.

 ## Dependency Management